Why is Uninsured Motorist Coverage Important?

-For every safe driver, there is another, less responsible uninsured motorist on the road.
-Whether they’re trying to get somewhere too quickly by running a red light, distracted by texting, or failing to signal, these are all reckless actions that can cause a serious accident.
+For every safe driver, there is another driver lacking car insurance.
+In Miami, Florida where few maintain car insurance, it’s problematic.
+In big cities, people are always trying to get somewhere too quickly.
+Whether they’re running a red light, texting, or failing to signal, these are all reckless actions that cause serious accidents with injuries.

-How does Uninsured Motorist Cover protect safe drivers?
+How is Uninsured Motorist Coverage protecting the safe drivers?

 Sometimes the driver at-fault is underinsured and in the worst-case scenario, they take off before law enforcement can help exchange information.
 This leaves drivers with a totaled vehicle and very little recourse.

-To minimize the cost of car accidents, there exists Uninsured Motorist Coverage.
-This Shaked Law Resource writeup will help explain what “UIM” is, why it’s important, and why all safe drivers should be covered by it.
+To minimize high costs of car accidents, there exists Uninsured Motorist Coverage.
+Drivers also call this “UIM” coverage.
+This Shaked Law Resource writeup will help explain what Uninsured Motorist Coverage is, why it’s important, and why all safe Florida drivers need it.

 When is Uninsured Motorist Coverage necessary?

-To fully understand “uninsured motorist coverage”, let’s first look at in what situations one would use it:
+Now, let’s look at in what situations a driver would actually use it:

-- Eliminates the necessity that the driver pay for an accident in which they’re not at-fault
+- UIM eliminates the necessity that drivers pay for any accident in which they’re not at-fault.

-- In states with higher rates of uninsured drivers such as Florida, coverage can often cost more
+- In states with higher rates of drivers without car insurance such as Florida, coverage can often cost more.

 How does coverage work?